TheSoundOfAIOSR/rg_text_to_sound/README.md

 ## how to extend
 ### defining new pipelines
-In order to define a new pipeline, create a new class inside the **embeddings_pipelines.pipelines** package.
-This class needs to extend [embeddings_pipelines.model.pipelines.EmbeddingPipeline](playground/mirco_nani/embeddings_pipelines/src/embeddings_pipelines/model/pipelines.py) and needs to implement its abstract methods complying with their signatures.
+In order to define a new pipeline, create a class thet extends [embeddings_pipelines.model.pipelines.EmbeddingPipeline](playground/mirco_nani/embeddings_pipelines/src/embeddings_pipelines/model/pipelines.py) and implements its abstract methods complying with their signatures.
 Implementation examples can be found [here](playground/mirco_nani/embeddings_pipelines/src/embeddings_pipelines/pipelines/three_stages_pipelines.py).
+If you are adding this pipeline class inside the embeddings_pipelines package, put it in **embeddings_pipelines.pipelines**.

-If the pipeline needs models that are not already defined, new model definitions can be added in the **embeddings_pipelines.model.models** module
+If the pipeline needs models that are not already defined, new model definitions can be added by extending the [embeddings_pipelines.model.models.PredictionModel](playground/mirco_nani/embeddings_pipelines/src/embeddings_pipelines/model/models.py) class.
+If you are adding these new model definitions in inside the embeddings_pipelines package, put them in the **embeddings_pipelines.model.models** module

 ### defining new models
-In order to define a new model, create a new class inside the **embeddings_pipelines.models** package in the module (.py file) that has the same name of the implemented abstract class definition (create the module if it does not exist).
-This class needs to extend a model definition found in the **embeddings_pipelines.model.models** module and implement its abstract methods while complying with their signatures.
+In order to define a new model, create a class thet extends a model definition found in the **embeddings_pipelines.model.models** module and implement its abstract methods while complying with their signatures.
 Here are some implementation examples:
 * [DummyKeywordExtractionModel](playground/mirco_nani/embeddings_pipelines/src/embeddings_pipelines/models/keyword_extraction_models.py)
 * [DummyWordEmbeddingModel](playground/mirco_nani/embeddings_pipelines/src/embeddings_pipelines/models/word_embedding_models.py)
 * [DummyMultipleWordsEmbeddingModel](playground/mirco_nani/embeddings_pipelines/src/embeddings_pipelines/models/multiple_words_embedding_models.py)
 * [DummyEmbeddingDimensionalityReductionModel](playground/mirco_nani/embeddings_pipelines/src/embeddings_pipelines/models/multiple_embeddings_dimensionality_reduction_model.py)
 * [DummyMultipleEmbeddingsDimensionalityReductionModel](playground/mirco_nani/embeddings_pipelines/src/embeddings_pipelines/models/multiple_embeddings_dimensionality_reduction_model.py)

+If you are adding these model classes inside the embeddings_pipelines package, put them in **embeddings_pipelines.models** in a module (.py file) that has the same name of the implemented abstract class definition (create the module if it does not exist).

 ### usage example